pipoe2h/calmworkshop/calm_day2/calm_day2.rst

 +++++++++

 This lab depends on the availability of a multi-tier **Task Manger** web application implemented during the :ref:`calm_linux` lab.

-If you already have basic Calm familiarity and have not completed the :ref:`calm_linux` lab, please refer to the :ref:`taskman` lab for instructions on importing the base **Task Manager** blueprint.

 **You do NOT need to launch the Task Manager blueprint once imported.**